ETHZ-INS/DLCAnalyzer/README.md

 ## NULL
 ```

-as we can see, for floating we achieve an overall accuracy of ~80% and for None ~94%
+As we can see, for floating we achieve an overall accuracy of ~80% and for None ~94%
-If we want to investigate how well the classifier imitate the human experimenter across multiple files we can create a correlation plot of the final readouts.
-Here we are interested in the floating time for the different Labeling approaches:
+If we want to investigate how well the classifier imitates the human experimenter across multiple files we can create a correlation plot of the final readouts.
+Here we are interested in the floating time for the different labeling approaches:

 ```r